dbuscombe-usgs/doodle_labeller/README.md

 ## Version history

 ### 7/5/20

+1. moved all common functions to `funcs.py`, and consolidated several functions
+2. implemented a better and quicker way to final label( now is the weighted average of each class).
+Works much better in general and particularly for small isolated regions.
+The weights are the relative frequencies of the classes in the annotations
+4. fixed the probabilities per class bugs (many)
+5. disabled garbage collector to help troubleshoot program slow-down over successive classes
+6. smaller probability per class npy file
+7. now automatically removes the `npz` files at the end

+### 7/5/20
 1. Implemented a better way to estimate the final label from the stack or probabilities associated with each class